 Do I need to fill out an application for each child?

-No. Complete one Free and Reduced-Price School Meals Application for all children in the household.
-We cannot approve an incomplete application so be sure to fill out all required information.
-Return the completed paper application to Fort Bend ISD, Child Nutrition Dept., 555 Julie Rivers Dr., Sugar Land, TX, 77478.
+No. Complete one Free and Reduced-Price Meal Application for all children in the household.
+Please be sure to fill out all required information.

 Who can get free meals?

-- Income—Your children can get free or reduced-price meals if your household’s gross income (total without deductions) is within the limits described on the Federal Income Eligibility Guidelines.
+- Income—Children can get free or reduced-price meals if your household’s gross income (total without deductions) is within the limits described on the Federal Income Eligibility Guidelines.

 - Foster—Foster children under the legal responsibility of a foster care agency or court appointed guardian are eligible for free meals.

 - Homeless, Runaway, and Migrant Farm Worker—Children who meet the definition of homeless, runaway, or migrant farm worker qualify for free meals.
 If you haven’t been told about a child’s status as homeless, runaway, or migrant farm worker, please contact the campus counselor for each child.

 If your child(ren) has(ve) received a directly approved/certified notification for free meals and it does not list all the children in the household, please email us at firstname.lastname@example.org or call 281-634-1855 immediately.

 I receive WIC.
 Can my child(ren) get free meals?